 Nipples (and breasts) come in all shapes and sizes and not always in matching pairs.
 Not all nipples protrude like half a cherry on a cup cake.
 Some nipples may be quite shallow or flat, perhaps level with the areola (the darker skin around the nipple), others can be dimpled or folded, very long or wide.
 And some nipples are inverted—caused by short milk ducts or tight bands of connective tissue pulling the centre of the nipple into the breast.
 This article looks at whether flat or inverted nipples can affect breastfeeding and how to deal with any challenges.

 Can you breastfeed with inverted nipples or flat nipples?

 Many mothers can breastfeed with flat or inverted nipples because breastfeeding relies on a baby having a big mouthful of breast to stimulate the milk glands behind the nipple rather than simply being a matter of hanging on to a nipple.
-However, while many babies find breastfeeding with inverted nipples or flat nipples quite straightforward, others can find it very difficult to latch on and feed.
+However, while many babies find breastfeeding with inverted nipples or flat nipples quite straightforward, others can find it very difficult.
 Potential difficulties include:

 The way a baby attaches to the breast is often referred to as latching.
-A protruding nipple is easy for a baby to find and grasp and guides a baby’s latch.
+A protruding nipple is easier for a baby to find and grasp and guides a baby’s latch.
 However, a flatter, short shanked nipple may be quite difficult for a baby to find and grasp, especially at first while a baby is learning to breastfeed.
 The after effects of birth medications or birth trauma can also be causes of difficulty latching or coping with variations in anatomy.

 Knowing when to suck